iSaluki/phhs6/content/sixth/Business/Units/nd/NetworkAnalysis.md

 - Activities with a float of 0 cannot be delayed without delaying the entire project
 - Such activities represent the "critical path"

+### Use  of critical path analysis

+- Estimate and minimise project time
+- Support project costing and evaluation
+- Plan and organise resources
+- Prioritise tasks
+- Help provide direction